open-AIMS/ereefs-documentation/README.md

 modelling (Queensland Government), remote sensing (BOM and CSIRO), hydrodynamic modelling (BOM and CSIRO) and biogeochemical modelling (CSIRO).
 AIMS's contribution is to provide data aggregation and visualisation services.
 Figure 1 shows an overview of the major components of eReefs.
+The AIMS eReefs platform generates its products based on eReefs model data provided by CSIRO, which are driven from boundary data from BOM and DES (Queensland Government).
+In simple terms, the *boundary data* serves as a specialised input dataset for the model, containing information solely at the edges of the model's coverage area.
+This data, along with other inputs, enables the model to simulate conditions throughout the entire managed region. **JJ: It's not clear what the boundary data is or why it's required.
+Either explain here or link to more information - GL: I added a sentence just before this comment.
+I'm not entirely sure if that clarifies it or adds confusion.
+We could simply remove reference to the boundary data.
+I don't think it's necessary.
+It might help to understand how the model works, but that's not really our goal here.**
+Both CSIRO and BOM provide some additional visualisation websites.
+Each of the eReefs website are accessible from the [eReefs website](https://ereefs.org.au/).
+**JJ: why not link to them here? - GL: Because they are not very good at maintaining their URLs.
+They change them without providing redirection.
-The AIMS eReefs platform generates its products based on eReefs model data provided by CSIRO, which are driven from boundary data from BOM and DES (Queensland Government). **JJ: It's not clear what the boundary data is or why it's required.
-Either explain here or link to more information** Both CSIRO and BOM provide some additional visualisation websites.
-Each of the eReefs website are accessible from the [eReefs website](https://ereefs.org.au/). **JJ: why not link to them here?**.
-This repository focuses on the [AIMS eReefs Platform](https://ereefs.aims.gov.au/) which provides visualisations of the eReefs models as animated multi-panel map videos that show the relationships between variables in the models.
+Also, it's not what we do, it's just a quick reference to what they do.** This repository focuses on the [AIMS eReefs Platform](https://ereefs.aims.gov.au/) which provides visualisations of the eReefs models as animated multi-panel map videos that show the relationships between variables in the models.
 Figure 1 below show how the data flows between different services that make up the eReefs platform.
 The AIMS eReefs Platform is represented by the